The F-Diaries:

 The prison museum is actually the site of the old prison in the mountain region.
 The new prison is at the flatlands.
 We parked our car and was unpleasantly surprised again that it costs around Y1000 to go in!
 The only bad thing about Jap is that you usually need to pay to go in anywhere, even temples (hence their priests go around in Mercedes').
 Yeah it was kinda expensive so we decided to check out the omiyage shop instead.
 A common theme throughout Jap is the abundance of omiyage.
 Here we saw t-shirts and even red bean cakes with the title of the prison. -_-" The most common omiyage in Jap must be red bean cakes!

+The bridge every prisoner has to pass through so that they can reflect on themselves from the pond.
 The exit of the museum is conveniently located beside the souvenir shop.
 And as can be seen from the photo below, it isn't guarded nor gated.
 So if you put one plus one together, you can imagine what we did.
 Anyway it was my idea, KS wasn't too keen but still he joined me eventually :P How ironic... considering this used to be a prison.

+Left: The entrance.
+Right: The exit of the prison museum.
 The museum compound itself is rather big.
 Many sections with different purposes.
 For instance there is the bathing area, solitary confinement, chapel, cells, etc. Very informative if you can read Jap.
 Unfortunately I don't.

+How the corridor of the prison used to look like.
+Nice little stream in the prison museum.
 Left soon after as it was closing soon.
 I took over the wheel this time and headed to the drift ice museum.
 Another famous thing about Abashiri is the drift ice.
 During the thick of winter you can take a cruise to the sea to see chunks of ice floating around.
 The museum needed entry fee as usual so we skipped it and went up the free observatory instead.
 Wow... really spectacular views of the surroundings as the whole place was up the mountain.
 It really gives me a perspective of how big the world is.
 Can see the full 360 degree view of the sky.
 The wind was really strong up there though.
 Literally strong enough to shake me from head to toe.
 We can also see the Abashiri lake and the new prison there.

+The observatory of the drift ice museum.
+Beautiful clouds taken from the observatory.
+Sun bursting through the clouds.
+Abashiri lake.
+The shape looks a bit weird but its really grand in real life.
 Next we went to find the Abashiri park.
 Took us some time to find it as it wasn't really well signboarded.
 Turned out it was kind of like East Coast Park over here in Singapore instead of a flowery kind of park.
 Got playgrounds, cycling tracks, basketball courts that kinda thing.
 So we didn't stay there and proceeded back to return our car.
 We first went to pump the car full of petrol.
 First time at a Jap petrol station.
 Wah the service was 101% lor.
 You just wind down your window and tell them you want to fill 'em up and they will do the rest and wiped the windscreen with burning passion.
 When we were pulling out, this female attendant gestured to us to show us the way out.
 Even to the point of running and literally "showing" us the way.
 Kind of like how the ground crew at the airport gestures to the pilot.
 Only in Japan.

 And then... back to the Mazda car rental where to cut the long story short, I paid Y20000 for the damages.
 Then back again to Pension Lamp and the uncle said in funny English: Ah its you again!
 Haha...